Assisted dying: BMA says patients should meet end-of-life care doctor first

 Speaking at the union’s meeting, Dr Samuel Parker said: “To ensure patient care needs have been met, and to help detect coercion, any patient requesting assisted dying should be encouraged to attend face-to-face reviews by an independent specialist palliative care doctor before the assisted dying pathway begins.

-“This can also ensure whether the patient has received the best quality outcomes prior to preventing their assisted dying.”
+“This can also ensure the patient has received the best quality outcomes prior to commencement of assisted dying.”

 Dr Sarah Foot added: “Choice is only a choice if it is an informed choice… this is about making sure that patients know their options, that have had access to palliative care.